MustYa81/E-commerce-Database-Design/README.md

 ➡️ Together, this combo is one sellable SKU, often stored in a table like product_item.

 🧠 Why It Matters:
-It's what's in your inventory.
+It's what's in the inventory.

 It's what customers add to their cart.

 It's what gets shipped.

-So while a product (like a T-shirt) is a general concept, a sellable SKU (T-shirt, red, M) is a specific version of that product that your system tracks for stock, pricing, and orders.
+So while a product (like a T-shirt) is a general concept, a sellable SKU (T-shirt, red, M) is a specific version of that product that the system tracks for stock, pricing, and orders.